RSE-Sheffield/RSE-Sheffield.github.io/_events/workshop-2021-10-01-git-zero-hero.md

 ## How can we effectively work together on the same code?

-**This event covers essential information for research teams collaborating on software.**
+**This is an introductory course, teaching the git and GitHub skills required to manage research code over it's development lifecycle.
+These skills are essential for collaborative research teams.**

 *This event is for University of Sheffield researchers and research students only.
 Please register with an **@shef.ac.uk** or **@sheffield.ac.uk** email address to ensure your ticket request is accepted.*